 Section II — Liability

-Many potential accidents could happen on your property or as a result of something on your property: your pet could harm someone, a tree branch could break off and damage your neighbor’s car, the list goes on.
+Many potential accidents could happen on your property or as a result of something on your property: your pet could harm someone, a tree branch could break off and damage your neighbor’s car, and the list goes on.
 The liability section exists to safeguard you from the financial burden of any repairs or payments that arise because of such events.

 How to Purchase Homeowners Insurance